codyjedmunds/ai-evaluation-portfolio/README.md

 ### 1. `llm-ambiguity-eval/`

-A qualitative evaluation framework for identifying and scoring LLM failure modes when instructions are incomplete, conflicting, or time-pressured.
+A qualitative evaluation framework for identifying and scoring LLM failure modes when instructions are incomplete, conflicting, shifting, or time-pressured.

 Includes:
 - A structured evaluation rubric